Introduction to Pastry Arts

 Cake Flour

-- Uses: Best for cakes, particularly those with a fine crumb such as sponge cakes, angel food cakes, and cupcakes.
+- Best for cakes, particularly those with a fine crumb such as sponge cakes, angel food cakes, and cupcakes.

 Pastry Flour